Archive-WP/WattpadAPIDocumentation/API_Endpoints/Follwers.md

-# User Followers List:
+# Followers:

-Returns a list of Wattpad users that are following a user
+Returns a list of users that are following a user

 ### URL: